High-dynamic-range television: Bit depth

 Because of the increased dynamic range, HDR contents need to use more bit depth than SDR to avoid banding.
 While SDR uses a bit depth of 8 or 10 bits, HDR uses 10 or 12 bits, which when combined with the use of more efficient transfer function like PQ or HLG, is enough to avoid banding.

 Matrix coefficients

 Rec.
 2100 specifies the use of the RGB, YCbCr or ICTCP signal formats for HDR-TV.

 ICTCP is a color representation designed by Dolby for HDR and wide color gamut (WCG) and standardized in Rec.
 2100.

 IPTPQc2 with reshaping is a proprietary format by Dolby and is similar to ICTCP.
 It is used by Dolby Vision profile 5.

 Signaling color space

 Coding-independent code points (CICP) are used to signal the transfer function, color primaries and matrix coefficients.
 It is defined in both ITU-T H.273 and ISO/IEC 23091-2.
-It is used by multiple codecs including AVC, HEVC and AVIF.
+It is used by multiple codecs including PNG, AVC, HEVC and AVIF.
 Common combinations of H.273 parameters are summarized in ITU-T Series H Supplement 19.